Sarah Gigante: Velodromes are really great places for kids to learn to ride a bike in a safe environment

 By having a local velodrome, the community’s kids are able to start to follow in the path of these cyclists and they may see a starting point for their own cycling and racing journey.

-1 thought on “Sarah Gigante: Velodromes are really great places for kids to learn to ride a bike in a safe environment”
+One Reply to “Sarah Gigante: Velodromes are really great places for kids to learn to ride a bike in a safe environment”

 1. There should be diversity in sporting options available.
 Not all of us were born capable to play footy or cricket but many of us learnt to ride a bike and as parents taught our kids to ride a bike.
 Imagine a place where you can go to ride a bike at your own pace and not feel threatened with cars whizzing past you.
 Imagine a place where you can take your kids to ride a bike and they can safely ride as fast as they want and still remain in your sight of vision.